 The position will require supervisory and managerial capabilities.
 It also requires excellent communication skills since the position bridges the gap between the employer and employees.

 This is when you convert someone to be a prospective client.
 A person who is already interested in your products and services is a lead.
 Lead generation then is the act of finding ways to attract someone to become a lead.

 Businesses do strategic marketing to invoke excitement that will eventually lead to sales.
 One of these strategies is to make a sales call.
 This is when you set a face-to-face meeting with a prospective customer.
 This get-together is designed to generate sales eventually.

 Chat and email support

 Outsourcing of non-voice support is communicating with the customers via chat or email.
-Prompt response and acknowledgment of a customer’s query are essential to a quality customer service.
+Prompt response and acknowledgment of a customer’s query are essential to quality customer service.

 Chat and email support exist for customers who find it hard to communicate with another person or simply prefer not to.

-Top Business Process Outsourcing companies in the Philippines
+Top BPO companies in the Philippines

 For accounting and finance

 When you are in the Philippines, you are required to take up bookkeeping before you graduate from your senior year in high school.